quicwg/multipath/draft-ietf-quic-multipath.md

 the preference of the peer is unknown and the sender needs to decide based on it own local logic if the path should be used.

-Endpoints use Destination Connection ID Sequence Number field in these frames to identify which path state is going to be changed.
+Endpoints use Path Identifier pre-allocated for the Destination Connection ID in these frames to identify which path state is going to be changed.
 Notice that both frames can be sent via a different path and therefore might arrive in different orders.
 The PATH_AVAILABLE and PATH_STANDBY frames share a common sequence number space to detect and ignore outdated information.

 If all available path are marked as "standby", no guidance is provided about which path should be used preferably.